 Nha Trang is the capital of the Khanh Hoa Province and is situated on the south central coast of Vietnam.
-It can easily be reached by Cam Ranh Airport, which is 35 kilometres south of the city centre and is frequented by city buses and taxis.
+Easily reached by Cam Ranh Airport, located 35 kilometres south of the city centre and frequented by city buses and taxis.
 Located within the city is the train station, while 500 metres west lies the intercity bus station.
 It’s worth mentioning that the majority of the buses to and from Nha Trang pick up and drop off downtown when you book through a tour company.

 The famous city of Hoi An is located on Vietnam’s central coast, roughly 30 kilometres south of Da Nang.
 It’s a historical and cultural gem, with the Old Town being in an extraordinary state of preservation—this is mainly due to luck and the cooperation from both sides in the Vietnam war.
 Hoi An lacks many of the modern issues faced by other urban areas, such as congestive traffic and high pollution levels.
 Furthermore, the distances within the city cater to walking.
 You’ll even be hard pressed to find a building over four stories in the Ancient Town.
 Only a short distance out of the city are lush rice fields and enjoyable beaches that are still relatively quiet.

 Hoi An is also known as a food Mecca, with local dishes reigning supreme over what some believe as tourist-friendly options.
 Equally as renowned in town are the crop of tailors that occupy most of the shops.
 Custom fitted clothing is a massive draw for people when visiting Hoi An.